 By the Brandfire Team | Last updated: April 2026

 Quick answer: Loyalty program ROI measures the financial return generated by a structured customer retention initiative relative to its total cost.
-Well-designed programmes typically deliver a 3:1 to 5:1 return over a 12–24 month period, driven by increased purchase frequency, higher average spend, and reduced churn among active members.
+Well-designed programs typically deliver a 3:1 to 5:1 return over a 12–24 month period, driven by increased purchase frequency, higher average spend, and reduced churn among active members.

-Winning internal sign-off for a loyalty programme is rarely about the strategy.
+Winning internal sign-off for a loyalty program is rarely about the strategy.
 It is usually about the numbers.
 Finance teams want clear ROI projections.
 Boards want to know the payback period.
 And marketing directors are left trying to model a return from something that, by nature, takes time to build.

 That slow-build dynamic makes the ROI case harder to articulate in a single slide.
 But when the numbers are right, they are compelling.
 Research from Bain & Company shows that increasing customer retention by just 5% can increase profits by 25% to 95%, depending on the sector.
 The investment case is strong; the presentation of it just needs to be structured carefully.